-21 longer-term (~10 years) and four near-term (2-5 years) research priorities are defined with regard to these themes.
-There is no ranking of either the long-term or near-term priorities.
-Commonalities among the themes, particularly in the areas of infrastructure and education, are identified.
-The plan concludes by articulating a path forward that is defined by three overarching opportunities and the four near-term priorities.
-The plan also mentions the development of the Implementation Strategy, a document that will be released with the final version of the ORPP.
+Twenty-one longer-term (~10 years) and four near-term (2-5 years) research priorities are defined with regard to these themes.
+There is no ranking of either the long-term or the near-term priorities.
+Commonalities among themes, particularly in the areas of infrastructure and education, are identified.
+The plan concludes by articulating a path forward that is defined by three overarching opportunities and four near-term priorities.
+The plan also mentions the development of the implementation strategy, a document that is to be released with the final version of the ORPP.

-The co-chairs of the JSOST requested that the National Research Council (NRC) conduct a review of the draft plan.
-An ad hoc committee was assembled to perform this review, guided by the study's statement of task (see Box S-1).
-In Phase 1, the NRC staff provided summaries of recommendations from NRC reports published in the past 7 years that related to the themes, pillars, and cross-cuts identified by the JSOST.
-This report represents the results of phase 2 of this study.
-The findings and recommendations of this phase are summarized below.
+The co-chairs of the JSOST requested that the National Research Council (NRC) conduct a review of the plan.
+Prior to the committee review, NRC staff provided summaries of recommendations from NRC reports published in the past seven years that related to the themes, pillars, and cross-cuts identified by the JSOST.
+An ad hoc committee was assembled to perform the review, guided by the study's statement of task (see Box S-1).
+The findings and recommendations of Part I are summarized below.